mtermoul/garage-sale/article/article.md

 })
 ```

-So let me go over few point from the store file above.
+Now let me go over few point from the store file above.
 First in order to use GraphQL API from Cosmic JS or any other GraphQL api we need the GraphQL client library.
 At the time of writing this article there are many js libraries that can be used as a GraphQL client, however I picked [apollo-boost](https://www.npmjs.com/package/apollo-boost) because it has in-memory caching feature.
 I am also using `graphql-tag` to be able to parse the GraphQL queries written as multi-line string.
 After that we need to initiate the `ApolloClient` instance, by providing the URL for the GraphQL API.
 In our case the url provided to us by CosmicJS is `https://graphql.cosmicjs.com/v1`.
 After this, we are ready to write our first GraphQL query, and fetch some data.
 In the function `fetchPostsGQ` we can see the syntax of the GraphQL query as the following: